kodecocodes/english-style-guide/README.md

 Each list item should end with punctuation if it is a full sentence.
 If it is only a sentence fragment, do not punctuate.

 **login, log in**
 "log in" is the verb.
-You log in to your WordPress account to write your tutorial.
+You log in to your WordPress account to write your article.
 "login" is the adjective (or, if you _really_ must, the noun).
 "WordPress gives you access to writing tools when it processes your login request."

 **long-press**